jawg/leaflet-examples/README.md

-# Integrating Jawg Maps with Leaflet : Examples
+# Integrating Jawg Maps with Leaflet: Examples

 Welcome to our example repository to integrate Jawg with Leaflet.

 Don't forget to set your access token before openning any example.
 If you don't have any access token yet, get one on [Jawg Lab](https://jawg.io/lab).

-## Examples description :
+## Examples description:

 [simple-map](./examples/simple-map.html): Displaying a simple dynamic map.